artnc/personal-website/src/blog/_posts/2021-12-25-ten-years-of-logging-my-life.md

 ---
-h1: Ten Years of Logging My Life
 layout: post
 ogimage: /img/uva-xls.png
-pagetitle: Ten Years of Logging My Life
+title: Ten Years of Logging My Life
-tags: []
 ---

 > Update 2021-12-27: See [Hacker News](https://news.ycombinator.com/item?id=29692087) for 100+ more comments on this post.